Actively Recruiting

 • Use of vitamin E within 4 weeks before screening

-• Estimated kidney function below 45 mL/min/1.73 m2
+• Poor kidney function with eGFR <45 mL/min/1.73 m2

 • Claustrophobia or anxiety preventing MRI participation

-• Significant blood disorders
+• Significant blood disorders at screening

-• Positive for HIV antibodies
+• Positive HIV antibody test

-• Contraindications to oral semaglutide use
+• Contraindications to oral semaglutide

 • Significant cardiac, vascular, pulmonary, renal, gastrointestinal, endocrine, neurologic, hematologic, rheumatologic, or psychiatric conditions